Andrey of Gorodets

-Andrey III Alexandrovich (ca. 1255 – 27 July 1304), a Rus’ prince, son of Alexander Nevsky, received from his father the town of Gorodets on the Volga.
-In 1276 he added Kostroma to his possessions and joined the struggle for the Grand Duchy of Vladimir-Suzdal.
+Andrey III Aleksandrovich (Андрей Александрович; c.
+1255 – 27 July 1304) was Grand Prince of Vladimir from 1281 to 1283 and again from 1294 until his death in 1304.
+He was a son of Alexander Nevsky and received from his father the town of Gorodets on the Volga.
+In 1276, he added Kostroma to his possessions and joined the struggle for the Grand Principality of Vladimir.

+Life

-In 1281, joining the Mongol army, Andrey expelled his elder brother Dmitri from Vladimir.
+In 1281, joining the Mongol army, Andrey expelled his elder brother Dmitry from Vladimir.
 After some feasting with Mongols in Vladimir, Andrey went to Novgorod, where the populace made him heartily welcome.
-Meanwhile, his brother allied himself with the powerful Mongol general Nogai Khan, who reinstated Dmitry as Grand Duke of Vladimir in 1283.
+Meanwhile, his brother allied himself with the powerful Mongol general Nogai Khan, who reinstated Dmitry as the grand prince of Vladimir in 1283, despite Tode Mongke, the khan of the Golden Horde, supporting Andrey.

+In Dyuden's campaign of 1293, a combined Russo-Tatar army led by Andrey and Dyuden caused devastation to 14 Russian towns, and Dmitry was forced to flee to Pskov, allowing Andrey to take the title of grand prince.
+During the campaign, Andrey and Dyuden planned to take Tver, which housed many refugees; however, Mikhail of Tver returned in time, which caused Andrey and Dyuden to abort their plan after learning about his presence there.
+Instead, after devastating the towns of Vladimir-Suzdal, the two took Volokolamsk.
+The Novgorodians were able to bribe the Tatars to leave the town and request Andrey to serve as their prince, which satisfied him enough and led to the Tatar troops to be withdrawn.
+Andrey's appanage center of Gorodets remained untouched by the campaign, as well as the cities in the north that belonged to the princes of Rostov.

-During the following decade, Andrey thrice brought the Mongols to Rus’ in order to wrest Vladimir from his brother.
-In the campaign of 1293 they pillaged 14 Russian towns, finally forcing Dmitry to abdicate.
-Even when elevated to the grand-ducal throne of Vladimir, Andrey continued to live in Gorodets.
-During the last decade of his reign he struggled with a league formed by Daniel of Moscow, Mikhail of Tver, and Ivan of Pereslavl.
-In 1301 he drove the Swedes from Landskrona near present-day Saint Petersburg.
+Even when elevated to the grand princely throne of Vladimir, Andrey continued to live in Gorodets.
+During the last decade of his reign, he struggled with a league formed by Daniel of Moscow, Mikhail of Tver, and Ivan of Pereslavl.
+In 1301, he drove the Swedes from Landskrona near present-day Saint Petersburg.